weberstephanhd/iacman/README.md

   * `landscape`: the root directory of the landscape The above keys may be abbreviated.

+- `imports [<deployment name>]` generate the imports for the given deployment.
+This is the basis for using option `-l` to execute actions with locally cached information instead of recalculating the colmplete dependency closure.

 - `context [<deployment name>]` generate the context for the given deployment.

 - `manifest [<deplyoment name>]` generate the deployment manifest for the given deployment.

 - `exports [<deplyoment name>]` generate the export contract for the given deployment.

 - `order [<deployment name>|all]`
   determine a valid deployment order for the given deployment(s).

 -  `action <action name>`
    call named action for the given deployment.
 The deployment can be specified